json-schema-language/spec/draft-json-schema-language-xx.md

 ## Terminology

-The terms "absolute-URI" and "URI-reference", when they appear in this document, are to be understood as they are defined in {{RFC3986}}.

 The term "JSON Pointer", when it appears in this document, is to be understood as it is defined in {{RFC6901}}.

+The terms "object", "member", "array", "number", "name", and "string" in this document are to be interpreted as described in {{RFC8259}}.

 The term "instance", when it appears in this document, refers to a JSON value being validated against a JSL schema.